San Antonio River Monsters

-The Seguin River Monsters are a collegiate summer baseball team based in Seguin, Texas.
-The team is a member of the Texas Collegiate League (TCL).
-The River Monsters play their home games at Smokey Joe Williams Field in Seguin, named after Hall of Famer Smokey Joe Williams.
+The San Antonio River Monsters are a collegiate summer baseball team based in San Antonio, Texas.
+The team is a member of the Texas Collegiate League (TCL) and plays its home games at Sullivan Field at the University of the Incarnate Word.
+Before relocating to San Antonio, the River Monsters played their home games at Smokey Joe Williams Field in Seguin, named after Hall of Famer Smokey Joe Williams.
 The Team was founded in 2022 by Mike Gigliotti and Scott Barry.

 The River Monsters won the TCL championship in 2023 when they defeated the Brazos Valley Bombers in the championship game 3–1.

 Upon completion of the 2023 season, the River Monsters were acquired by Tommy & Kristin Stephens.

+In 2026, the team officially announced it would relocate to San Antonio for the 2026 season.